gerritgr/MoleculeDiffusionGAN/README.md

 conda activate moldiffgan
 jupyter lab
 ```
-Then just run the notebook(s) from start to finish.
+Then just run the notebook from start to finish.

 ### Via Docker
 Install docker and then: